eivindeb/fixed-wing-gym/README.md

 * **plot_target** Boolean.
 Plot the desired values of each target state as a dashed line in the corresponding state plot.
 * **plot_goal** Boolean.
 Plot when the goal criterion is satisfied for the target state as a shaded region around the desired value with size bound.

+### Metrics
+The metric block controls what metrics are calculated at the end of the episode and made available to the reinforcement learning framework in the info dictionary at episode termination.
+It consists of a list of dictionaries with a required name and optional arguments, e.g. "low" and "high" limits for rise time.

+* **name** String.
+Name of metric.

+The available metrics are:
+* **avg_error** The error of current to reference value in the target states averaged over the simulation steps and weighted by the inital error.
+Is set to np.nan if initial error is less than 0.01.
+* **control_variation** The average change in actuator commands per second, where the average is taken over simulation steps and actuators.
+* **end_error** The error of current to reference value at the last simulation step.
+* **overshoot** The maximum error achieved on the opposing side of the reference value wrt. the initial error, as a fraction of the initial error.
+Is set to np.nan if the state value never crosses the setpoint value.
+* **rise_time** The number of simulation steps it takes to reduce the reference value error from high fraction of initial error to low fraction.
+High and low thresholds are configurable, with defaults 0.9 and 0.1.
+* **settle_time** The number of simulation steps it takes to settle within the goal bounds, i.e. never exiting the bounds from that point.
+* **success** Whether or not the goal is achieved.
+* **success_time_frac** The fraction of simulation steps for which the error in the target states is lower than the target bounds.
+* **total_error** The error of current to reference value in the target states summed over the simulation steps.